Azure AI Search client library for Python

 search_client = SearchClient(service_endpoint, index_name, AzureKeyCredential(key))

-Create a client using Azure Active Directory authentication
+Create a client using Microsoft Entra ID authentication

-You can also create a SearchClient, SearchIndexClient, or SearchIndexerClient using Azure Active Directory (AAD) authentication.
+You can also create a SearchClient, SearchIndexClient, or SearchIndexerClient using Microsoft Entra ID authentication.
 Your user or service principal must be assigned the “Search Index Data Reader” role.
 Using the DefaultAzureCredential you can authenticate a service using Managed Identity or a service principal, authenticate as a developer working on an application, and more all without changing code.
-Please refer the documentation for instructions on how to connect to Azure Cognitive Search using Azure role-based access control (Azure RBAC).
+Please refer the documentation for instructions on how to connect to Azure AI Search using Azure role-based access control (Azure RBAC).

 Before you can use the DefaultAzureCredential, or any credential type from Azure.Identity, you’ll first need to install the Azure.Identity package.